karledenstal/moonborn/README.md

 Only ideas.
 Not sure it will come to be.

 ## RESPECT
-- 100 max per Circle member ???
+- Can gain 100 respect in total.
 - Gain respect from quests
   - Aela Radiant Quests:
     - CR01, 4 points